 Jumbo loan rates

 The rates on jumbo mortgages fluctuate and can be higher or lower than the conforming mortgage rate.
-For instance, as of early November, the average 30-year jumbo rate was 3.49 percent, compared with a conventional 30-year fixed rate of 3.03 percent, according to Bankrate’s national survey of lenders.
+Currently, the average 30-year jumbo APR for a home purchase is 5.350%, while the average 30-year conforming loan APR for a purchase is 5.410%, according to Bankrate’s survey of mortgage lenders.

-The main benefit for borrowers is that a jumbo mortgage lets you borrow more than the limits imposed by Fannie and Freddie.
+The main benefit for borrowers is that a jumbo mortgage allows you to borrow more than the limits imposed by Fannie and Freddie.
 For instance, if you’d like to borrow $1 million against a $1.5 million home, a jumbo loan makes it possible.

 Some borrowers prefer to finance more of the home’s cost rather than tying up cash, making the jumbo mortgage a helpful financial tool and part of an overall investment strategy.
 You can still get a competitive interest rate and finance the home of your choice without being restricted by the dollar limit on conforming mortgages.

 Jumbo lenders typically impose stricter underwriting guidelines than those extending traditional mortgages.
 Because the loans aren’t backed by Fannie or Freddie, jumbo mortgages pose more risk to the lender.
 On the flip side, lenders have more to gain — the dollar value of the loan is higher, and the lender gains an opportunity to sell additional services to these more affluent borrowers.